plapier/css3-flashes/README.md

 Use these CSS3 flashes in your rails app.
 DEMO: http://plapier.github.com/sexy-css3-flashes/

 These flashes solve the problem of flash messages being displayed inline, which tends to often break an application layout or page styling.
 Sexy-CSS3-Flashes are absolutely positioned so they float above page content, therefore page layouts remain intact and undisturbed.
+These flashes are also optimized for iphone/ipad use.

 ## Dependencies